slott56/py-web-tool/src/pyweb.rst

             aTangler.fragment = ""

             for chunk in chunk\_list:
-                # TODO: if chunk.options includes '-indent': do an setIndent before tangling.
+                # TODO: if chunk.options includes '-indent': do a setIndent before tangling.
                 for command in chunk.commands:
                     command.tangle(aTangler, target)